Experiencing a different side of Saskatchewan

 In Regina, spend a day roaming the Wascana Centre Park.
 This 2,300-acre park allows you to enjoy nature in the city, from walking trails to dragon boat races, picnics to birdwatching.
 But the real draw of the park is all of the cultural institutions that sit around its edges.
 Visit the Saskatchewan Legislative Building for a dose of provincial history, the MacKenzie Art Gallery to see works from across the globe, the Saskatchewan Science Centre for 180 hands-on exhibits, or the Royal Saskatchewan Museum, which covers the province's biological diversity, rich Aboriginal history, and dinosaur-filled roots.

-You shouldn't leave the city without paying a visit to the RCMP Heritage Centre, where the rich history of the legendary Royal Canadian Mounted Police is explored in several art and multimedia exhibits.
+You shouldn't leave the city without paying a visit to the RCMP Heritage Centre, where the fascinating history of the legendary Royal Canadian Mounted Police is explored in several art and multimedia exhibits.

-And, if you like performing arts, take in a play at the popular Globe Theatre or time your visit to the annual Sasktel Saskatchewan Jazz Festival and Regina Folk Festival, and dance along to acts like Ms. Lauryn Hill, Metric, the Cat Empire and the Sam Roberts Band.
+And, if you like performing arts, take in a play at the popular Globe Theatre or time your visit to the annual Sasktel Saskatchewan Jazz Festival or Regina Folk Festival, and dance along to acts like Ms. Lauryn Hill, Metric, the Cat Empire, and the Sam Roberts Band.

 Saskatoon has its own little oasis near the city.
 The Meewasin Valley contains over 35-miles of walkable, joggable, bikeable, or even skiable trails through conserved land full of parks and wildlife.

-For a dose of culture, though, you're going to want to head into downtown Saskatoon.
-There you might stop in at the Ukrainian Museum of Canada or see actors embrace Shakespeare with the Saskatchewan River as a backdrop, before heading to the trendy Riversdale neighborhood -- one of the oldest in the city -- for a walk through history.
+For a dose of culture, you're going to want to head into downtown Saskatoon.
+There you might stop in at the Ukrainian Museum of Canada or see actors perform Shakespeare with the Saskatchewan River as a backdrop, before heading to the trendy Riversdale neighbourhood--one of the oldest in the city--for a walk through history.

 Venture to the southern edge of town for a visit to the Saskatoon Western Development Museum, the largest human history museum in the province, and experience life as it was 100 years ago in a boomtown.
 Or venture north, to the Wanuskewin Heritage Park, and go even further back in time, exploring 6,000-year-old archeological digs while learning about First Nations history and tradition.